lsl-88/Epileptic-Seizures/README.md

 ```
 The log will be save as 'hyperparameters_search_summary.csv'

-### Train with specific hyperparameters
+### Train using specific hyperparameters
-- To train and evaluate the model using specific hyperparamters of the wavelet transform, run the main script with the following settings:
+- To train the model using specific hyperparamters of the wavelet transform, run the main script with the following settings:
   - Scales (Number of scales): -s or --scales
   - Scales Resolutions (Resolutions of the scales): -sr or --scales_res
   - Window Size (Length of window in seconds): -ws or --window_size